isomerpages/moe-swisscottagesec/_swiss-experience/Distinctive Programmes/Applied Sciences for Sustainable Development.md

 	</figcaption>
 </figure>

-Our Swiss Applied Learning Programme (ALP) will specifically look at how applied sciences support innovations for sustainable development.
+<p style="text-align: justify;">Our Swiss Applied Learning Programme (ALP) will specifically look at how applied sciences support innovations for sustainable development.</p>

 **BELIEF**

-Educating our youths about sustainable development and how they contribute to its achievement helps ensure our future.
+<p style="text-align: justify;">Educating our youths about sustainable development and how they contribute to its achievement helps ensure our future.</p>

 **APPROACH**